Devil1402/retailStoreHomework/README.md

 ## 💡 Additional Notes
 - Ensure that all dependencies are properly installed in the virtual environment.
-- Data storage guidelines must be followed to ensure proper retrieval and parsing.
+- Data storage guidelines must be followed to ensure no errors.
 - The app can be customized further based on specific use cases and requirements.

 ---